About the Surrey Virtual School

-The Surrey Virtual School (SVS) is not a teaching institution but a way of bringing together the information about children and young people who are cared for by Surrey local authority as if they were in a single school.
+The Surrey Virtual School (SVS) leads the work to improve educational outcomes of three main groups of children – children looked after, previously looked after and those with a social worker.
+We are not a teaching institution but a way of bringing together the information about children and young people who are cared for by Surrey local authority as if they were in a single school.
 That way, their progress can be closely tracked and supported, and interventions can be targeted in a more strategic way.

-Children placed in Surrey schools by other local authorities remain the responsibility of the placing authority's Virtual Headteacher - although the SVS will support colleagues with local information and signposting.
+Children placed in Surrey schools by other local authorities remain the responsibility of the placing authority's Virtual School headteacher - although the SVS will support colleagues with local information and signposting.

 What we do